romcal/romcal/README.md

 }
 ```

 An example of this can be seen in the national calendar of Slovakia (`src/calendars/slovakia.js`) where the celebrations of Shrove Monday and Shrove Tuesday are not relevant in the calendar output.

 Therefore, the `src/calendars/slovakia.js` redefines these 2 celebration keys with only one property, `drop` with the value of `true` so that they are excluded in the `calendarFor` output.

 Note: When defining `drop`, only the key of the celebration is mandatory.
 Other keys do not have to be defined. `drop` operations also have higher precedence than overriding (meaning, they are run first before prioritization logic).

 ## Localizing celebration names <a name="localisation"></a>

-Celebration names in Romcal can be localized to any language that is already supported by [Moment i18n](http://momentjs.com/docs/#/i18n/).
+Celebration names in romcal can be localized to any language that is already supported by [Moment i18n](http://momentjs.com/docs/#/i18n/).

-Locales are stored as `.js` files in the `src/locales` directory where the name of the file corresponds to the camel cased locale name of a given language.
-Internally, romcal will convert this camel cased locale name to kebab case when processing locale information.
-For example, the locale file `enCa.js` will be processed to be `en-CA` which corresponds to the moment locale for Canada (English).
+Locales are stored as `.js` files in the `src/locales` directory.

+If the given locale contains a region (the second group of letters after a hyphen, e.g. for `fr-CA`, the `CA` represents the region), a base language will be set as a locale fallback (`fr` in our example).

-`en` is the default locale in romcal and serves as the fallback when the user specified locale has not been defined in the `locales` directory or the given key does not exist in the locale.
+A locale can have one or two fallbacks. `en` is the default locale in romcal and always serves as the last fallback.

+Fallbacks are used when the specified locale has not been defined in the `src/locales` directory or the given key does not exist in any of previous the locale(s).

+For example, a given locale containing region (like `fr-CA`) will gracefully fall back to `fr` if a localisation key isn't in `fr-CA`, or if `fr-CA.js` doesn't exits in the `src/locales` directory.
+In the end, it always falls back to `en`, which is the default language in romcal.

 The structure of the locale file is typically like so: